databio/pepatac/README.md

 This repository contains a pipeline to process ATAC-seq data.
 It does adapter trimming, mapping, peak calling, and creates bigwig tracks, TSS enrichment files, and other outputs.
 You can download the latest version from the [releases page](https://github.com/databio/ATACseq/releases) and a history of version changes is in the [CHANGELOG](CHANGELOG.md).

-## Pipeline features outlined
+## Pipeline features at-a-glance

-**mtDNA prealignment**.
-If provided, the pipeline will first align to chrM separately.
-Because of the high proportion of mtDNA reads in ATAC-seq data, this has several advantages: it speeds up the process dramatically, and reduces noise from erroneous alignments (NuMTs).
-To do this, we use a doubled mtDNA reference that allows even non-circular aligners to draw all reads to the mtDNA.

-**Other prealignments**.
-The pipeline will also align *sequentially* to other references, if provided via the `--prealignments` command-line option.
-For example, you may download the `repbase` assembly to align to all repeats.
-We have also provided indexed assemblies for some repeat classes for download in the [ref_decoy](https://github.com/databio/ref_decoy) repository.
+A quick overview of benefits of using this pipeline.
+These are explained in more detail later in this README.

+**Prealignments**.
+The pipeline can (optionally) first align to any number of genome assemblies separately before the primary genome alignment.
+This is useful for several reasons, such as aligning to mtDNA, repeats, or spike-ins.
+This increases both speed and accuracy.

 **Fraction of reads in peaks (FRIP)**.
 By default, the pipeline will calculate the FRIP as a quality control, using the peaks it identifies internally.
 If you want, it will **additionally** calculate a FRIP using a reference set of peaks (for example, from another experiment).

-For this you must provide a reference peak set (as a bed file) to the pipeline.
-You can do this by adding a column named `FRIP_ref` to your annotation sheet (see [pipeline_interface.yaml](/config/pipeline_interface.yaml)).
-Specify the reference peak filename (or use a derived column and specify the path in the project config file `data_sources` section).
+**TSS enrichments**.
+The pipeline produces nice quality control plots.

+**Scalability**.
+This pipeline is built on [looper](https://github.com/epigen/looper), so it can run locally, but it quickly scales to submission to any cluster resource manager with a simple configuration change.

 ## Installing